ctools/ctools/doc/source/faq.rst

   you still have the old parameter file without that parameter sitting in your pfiles folder.
 Simply erasing all files in the pfiles folder should fix this problem.

+.. _faq_analysis:

+.. topic:: Should I used binned or unbinned analysis?

+  This depends on the amount of data you want to analyse and to some extent on the question you want to answer with your analysis.
+  For an unbinned analysis, the computation time increases about linearly with the number of events and hence with the duration of the observation, while for binned analysis the computation time depends only on the number of bins that is used.
+  Consequently, for short observation times (below 30 hours), unbinned analysis is faster, while for longer times it is advantageous to use a binned analysis.
+  If you want to take the energy dispersion into account (which is required if your analysis covers the lowest energies), you need to use unbinned analysis, since binned analysis does not yet implement energy dispersion.
+  If you'd like to fit a Gaussian line to your data you may also prefer unbinned over binned analysis, as the fine sampling required to resolve the line may require a prohibitive large number of energy bins for a binned analysis.